podium-lib/podium-lib.github.io/docs/api/layout.md

 ##### name

 The name that the layout identifies itself by.
-The value must be in camelCase.
+This value must be in camelCase.

 Example: